A Residential Permit allows a registered residential vehicle to park at a residential property on:

 - a street that is immediately parallel with the street listed on the permit.

-Permits are not valid if the vehicle is parked in front of or along the side of a non-residential property, including:
+Permits are not valid if the vehicle is parked in front of or along the side of a non-residential property, including the following locations:

 *Council defines a Residential property as being a property that is used 100 per cent for residential purposes.